Johnathan Loyd: Professional career

 In the summer of 2015 Loyd participated in the Four Nations international basketball tournament in China as a member of the Netscouts USA Men's All-Star basketball team.

-2018 season

-Johnathan Loyd signed with the Nevada Desert Dogs of the North American Premier Basketball League (NAPB).
+In 2018, Loyd signed with the Nevada Desert Dogs of the North American Premier Basketball League.

-2019 season

-On February 28, 2019, Johnathan Loyd signed with the Island Storm of the National Basketball League of Canada (NBL Canada).
+On February 28, 2019, Loyd signed with the Island Storm of the National Basketball League of Canada.

-Starting in 2021, Jonathan played for the Kokomo (Indiana) BobKats in the North American Premier Basketball League, formally called The Basketball League.
+In 2021, Loyd played for the Kokomo BobKats of The Basketball League.